redhat-openstack/openstack-puppet-modules/README.md

 * SNMPv3 user auth is not tested on Debian.
 * There is a bug on Debian squeeze of net-snmp's status script.
 If snmptrapd is not running the status script returns 'not running' so puppet restarts the snmpd service.
-The following is a workaround: `class { 'snmp::server': service_hasstatus => false, }`
+The following is a workaround: `class { 'snmp': service_hasstatus => false, }`

 Issues